optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Problems**

-- Option dictionaries are brittle and don't support autocomplete
+- Option dictionaries are brittle and don't support autocomplete.
-- It can be confusing if someone provided `scaling_options` or `multistart_options` but they take no effect because `scaling` or `multistart` were not set to True.
+- It can be confusing if someone provided `scaling_options` or `multistart_options` but they take no effect because `scaling` or `multistart` were not set to `True`.

 #### Proposal